xesscorp/XuLA2/FPGA/XuLA_lib/README.rst

         A set of modules that let a host PC pass data back-and-forth with a user design running in the FPGA.

+    HostIoToI2c.vhd:
+        An interface that lets the host PC pass data back-and-forth with a chip that has an I2C interface.

+    HostIoToSpi.vhd:
+        An interface that lets the host PC pass data back-and-forth with a chip that has an SPI interface.

+    I2c.vhd:
+        A master-to-slave I2C interface.

     LedDigits.vhd:
         An interface to the Charlieplexed LED array on the StickIt!
 LED Digits module.